alchemy-bootcamp-one-winter-2018/lectures/class-02-intro_js_html_css-arrays/README.md

     - not semantic but still highly useful!
         - div
         - span
-  - attributes provide meta information about an element
+  - attributes provide meta information to or about an element
     - `<p class="highlight">` (attribute-name="value")
     - global vs element specific
         - id, class, contenteditable